LinkSheet/LinkSheet/README.md

 ## Donations

-All donations of 5€+ are eligible for ✨ LinkSheet Pro ✨ - donate via the links above
+All donations of 5€+ are eligible for ✨ LinkSheet Pro ✨

 <div align="">
     <a href="https://www.buymeacoffee.com/1fexd" target="_blank"><img